gratex/anti-babel/README.md

 There are [plenty of projects](https://github.com/addyosmani/es6-tools) to translate es6 syntax to older syntaxes.
 This allows you to write modern syntax and run on 'old machines'.

-This project is opposite (hence anti- in the name and [babel](https://babeljs.io) as one of 'them'.

 This project is opposite.

 Helping you to
 CONVERT OLD CODE BASE TO NEW API AND SYNTAX.
+(hence anti- in the name and [babel](https://babeljs.io) as one of 'them'.)

 ## Background
 We are writing JavaScript from 'dark ages' (somewhere 19XX), and